renancavalcantercb/e-commerce/README.md

 # E-commerce Fullstack Project

 This is a fullstack e-commerce project that includes a React front-end, a Flask back-end, and a MongoDB Atlas database.
 The project is containerized using Docker Compose for easy deployment and management of both services.
+Continuous Integration and Continuous Deployment (CI/CD) are handled through GitHub Actions, and Nginx is used as a web server to efficiently manage web traffic and serve static files.

 ## Technologies Used